oriyonay/CatanTracker/README.md

 # CatanTracker
-a settlers of catan game tracker, written for fun over a weekend :)
+A settlers of catan game tracker, written for fun over a weekend :)

 Usage: simply run `python3 catantracker.py` :)